 From the root word "kawayan" pertaining to the "bamboo" tree.
 This festival is held yearly on the month of October 1st on the town of Gloria, Oriental Mindoro.
 The celebration is done by street dancing in colorful bamboo-made costumes.

-One memory I have with this festival is the contest held in which each town would make a hut made of bamboo and enter the contest.
-The hut would then be displayed alongside the street of Gloria on where the festival is being held until on the day of the winner selection.
+One memory I have with this festival is the contest held in which each town would make a hut made of bamboo to join the contest.
+The hut would then be displayed alongside the street of Gloria where the festival is being held until the day of the winner selection.

 Philippine Stores In San Diego